3500 calorie hypertrophy diet

 Final notes

-All figures are approximate figures, with minor changes depending on the brands and origins of each food.
+All values are approximate numbers, with small changes depending on the brands and origins of each food.

-The goal here is to get to know the structure of a diet that can be used to gain muscle mass, but the ideal is to build your own diet, adapted to yourself.
+The objective here is to get to know the structure of a diet that can be used to gain muscle mass, but the ideal would be to build your own diet, adapted to you.

 See article: How many calories do I need to gain muscle mass?

-1. Is there any way to replace the tuna with ham or cheese in the middle of the morning and thus not lose the necessary caloric value?
+1. Is there any way to replace tuna with ham or cheese mid-morning and thus not lose the necessary caloric value?

-1. Yes, depending on the cut, you can use some slices of ham to reach values similar to those you had with the tuna :)
+1. Yes, depending on the cut, you can use some slices of ham to achieve values similar to those you had with tuna :)

-2. Can you tell me the calories, proteins, hydrates and fats from cottage cheese and quark cheese?
+2. Can you tell me the calories, proteins, carbohydrates and fats of cottage cheese and quark cheese?

-1. It always depends from brand to brand, but in the case of Aldi's quark cheese in the 0.3% fat version, the values are the following per 100g:
+1. It always depends from brand to brand, but in the case of Aldi's quark cheese in the 0.3% fat version, the values are these per 100g:

 Calories: 67 Kcal Protein: 12.2g Carbs: 3.9g Fat: 0.3g